The 19 types of envelope for a million different messages

 But did you realise just how many different styles there are?
 We counted 19 distinctly different variations we have made over the years.

-How many of these envelope types have you seen in active service?
+How many of these envelope types have you encountered in use?

 Diamond flap